Antiochus X Eusebes

 Antiochus X Eusebes Philopator (Ἀντίοχος Εὐσεβής Φιλοπάτωρ; c.
 113 BC – 92 or 88 BC) was a Seleucid monarch who reigned as King of Syria during the Hellenistic period between 95 BC and 92 BC or 89/88 BC (224 SE [Seleucid year]).
 He was the son of Antiochus IX and perhaps his Egyptian wife Cleopatra IV.
 Eusebes lived during a period of general disintegration in Seleucid Syria, characterized by civil wars, foreign interference by Ptolemaic Egypt and incursions by the Parthians.
 Antiochus IX was killed in 95 BC at the hands of Seleucus VI, the son of his half-brother and rival Antiochus VIII.
 Antiochus X then went to the city of Aradus where he declared himself king.
 He avenged his father by defeating Seleucus VI, who was eventually killed.

 Antiochus X did not enjoy a stable reign as he had to face three of Seleucus VI's brothers, Antiochus XI, Philip I and Demetrius III.
 Antiochus XI defeated Antiochus X and expelled him from the capital Antioch in 93 BC.
 A few months later, Antiochus X regained his position and killed Antiochus XI.
 This led to both Philip I and Demetrius III becoming involved.
-The civil war continued but its final outcome is uncertain due to the contradictions between different ancient historians' accounts.
+The civil war continued but its outcome is uncertain due to the contradictions between different ancient historians' accounts.
 Antiochus X married his stepmother, Antiochus IX's widow Cleopatra Selene, and had several children with her, including a future king Antiochus XIII.

 The death of Antiochus X is a mystery.
 The year of his demise is traditionally given by modern scholars as 92 BC, but other dates are also possible including the year 224 SE (89/88 BC).
 The most reliable account of his end is that of the first century historian Josephus, who wrote that Antiochus X marched east to fight off the Parthians who were attacking a queen called Laodice; the identity of this queen and who her people were continues to be debated.
-Other accounts exist: the ancient Greek historian Appian has Antiochus X defeated by the Armenian king Tigranes II and losing his kingdom; the third century historian Eusebius wrote that Antiochus X was defeated by his cousins and escaped to the Parthians before asking the Romans for help in having him reinstated on the throne.
+Other accounts exist: the ancient Greek historian Appian has Antiochus X defeated by the Armenian king Tigranes II and losing his kingdom; the third century historian Eusebius wrote that Antiochus X was defeated by his cousins and escaped to the Parthians before asking the Romans to help him regain the throne.
 Modern scholars prefer the account of Josephus and question practically every aspect of the versions presented by other ancient historians.
 Numismatic evidence shows that Antiochus X was succeeded in Antioch by Demetrius III, who controlled the capital in c.
 225 SE (88/87 BC).